 Part 4: Publishing your document

 In order for these settings to apply, you need to ensure that your document requires a person to log in with their password to view it.
-This is a choice that you make the first time you publish your document with the Private as Web Pages option in Publish, but you can also change this later:
+This is a choice that you make the first time you publish your document via Publish > Publish as Web Pages > Login and password required in the toolbar.

 Now, when someone who is in the group Department A views the document, all they will see is the first page (of course you can make yours look prettier than mine!):